crystalyts/04_Data_Engineering_AWS/README.md

 - `2.2.
 Move scripts to AWS Lambda`
 - 2.3.
 Automate the pipeline with EventBridge

----
+## Results
+Real-time data is successfully and automatically downloaded to MySQL instance everyday.

-Due to the time limits, the scoop of project has some limitations:
+Due to time limits, the project ends here.
-- Data pipeline is not connected to a BI tool.
+- The data pipeline is not connected to a BI tool.
-- A data warehouse or a data lake will not be created.
+- A data warehouse or a data lake is not be created.
 - We did not work with big data, data streaming or parallel computing.